 “Cloud is the future.
-What’s exciting is that cloud is a new technology, and if you look at the picture worldwide, only a few organizations have already migrated, so there's a huge demand out there,” Berta says.
+What’s exciting is that cloud is a new technology and if you look at the picture worldwide, only a few organisations have already migrated, so there's a huge demand out there,” Berta says.
 “It’s a challenge to help customers see the advantages and show them how it can improve their business.
 That really appeals to me.”

 Prospective customers that are yet to be persuaded about cloud’s transformational power only need to witness Berta’s enthusiasm for delivering client satisfaction.
 “For me,” she says, ”happiness is the success of the customer.”

-In conversations with clients, she emphasizes cloud’s flexibility and pay-as-you-go benefits, which help organizations optimize their technology spending.
+In conversations with clients, she emphasises cloud’s flexibility and pay-as-you-go benefits, which help organisations optimise their technology spending.
 She’s also an advocate for its scalability and adaptability to new features.
-“Many organizations are migrating to cloud, because they want to have their business more secure, more flexible, and as available as possible.”
+“Many organisations are migrating to cloud, because they want to have their business more secure, more flexible and as available as possible.”

 She believes multicloud is where the future is heading; a gradual evolution from clients using single cloud providers in favor of ecosystems of cloud services delivered by a variety of vendors.
 But whichever direction cloud goes, Berta is likely to be leading from the front.
 “There's a huge market here and it's growing every day,” she says. ”We’re receiving new demands on a daily basis, so we have a lot of work to do.”